Judge orders Manafort to trade in ankle monitors for a jail cell

 Breaking News Emails

-But after a hearing in federal court in Washington, Judge Amy Berman Jackson on Friday ordered Manafort locked up.
+Manafort attorney Richard Westling asked the court for a stay pending appeal but it was immediately denied by Jackson.

-Manafort and his associate, Konstantin Kilimnik, were also set to be arraigned on obstruction charges tied to the witness tampering allegation.
+Before the bail ruling, Manafort was arraigned on two obstruction charges tied to the alleged witness-tampering.
+He pleaded not guilty to both counts.

-The charge was contained in a third superseding indictment filed by Mueller a week ago.
+The obstruction charges were contained in a third superseding indictment filed by Mueller a week ago.
 Manafort now faces dozens of felony counts in two jurisdictions, mostly linked to his lucrative lobby work in Ukraine.
 Gates has already pleaded guilty and agreed to cooperate.

 None of the filed charges relate to meddling in the 2016 election, but a guilty plea from Manafort would be an enormous coup for Mueller, who has secured indictments against 20 people — from former national security adviser Michael Flynn to employees of a Russian troll farm.